 Vacuuming or Treating Bare Floors for Bed Bugs:

-For bare floors, I recommend using a vacuum machine plus diatomaceous earth.
+For bare floors, I recommend using a vacuum machine plus diatomaceous earth for cat fleas.
 Here are the steps to take while at it.

 - Now, vacuum your floors keenly to remove all the DE.
-Pay special attention to vacuuming the crevices and cracks that’re between the floor boards and the tiles.
+Pay special attention to vacuuming the crevices and cracks that are between the floorboards and the tiles.

 Vacuuming or Wall-To-Wall Carpet for Bed Bugs:

-To clean your carpet (the wall-2-wall), using diatomaceous earth, then you vacuuming and finally shampoo the carpet.
+To clean your carpet (the wall-2-wall), use diatomaceous earth, vacuuming, and shampooing the carpet.

 - Use a duster to spread the DE over the whole carpet.
-Equally, also put on a dust mask to protect your breathing system to the harsh diatomaceous earth.
+Equally, also put on a dust mask to protect your breathing system from the harsh diatomaceous earth.

 - Next, keenly vacuum your wall-to-wall carpet to remove all the diatomaceous earth that was spread earlier.